DFE-Digital/fiat-prototype/README.md

-# Readme for the FIAT Prototype
+# Readme for the FAST Prototype
-FIAT (Find Information about Academies and Trusts) Design prototypes for iterations and additions to the FIAT product, from Beta phase onwards.
+FAST (Find Information about Schools and Trusts) Prototypes for iterations and additions to the FAST product, from Beta phase onwards.

 The previous iteration of this prototype was TRAMS (repository here https://github.com/DFE-Digital/TRAMS-alpha)